Strictly Sex with Dr. Drew

 Strictly Sex with Dr. Drew is a television show hosted by Loveline host Dr. Drew Pinsky.
 It ran for 10 episodes in all.
 Reruns were occasionally featured on the Discovery Health channel up to its shutdown.

 Episode guide

 The Orgasm

 This episode discusses everything that viewers want to know about orgasms.
 Dr. Drew investigates a new sex-enhancing pharmaceutical for women that is being developed at Cedars-Sinai Medical Center.
 Cameras follow a young couple to their private counseling session with sex expert Lou Paget to seek advice on improving their sex life.

 How to Ruin Your Sex Life

-Dr. Drew reveals some common issues in relationships that can ruin your sex life.
-Among the topics discussed are cheating, medical issues, and bad bed manners.
-Dr. Drew introduces special guest, Dr. Lisa Masterson, obstetrician and gynecologist and author of How to Ruin Your Sex Life.
-Dr. Masterson gives viewers a lesson on the transformations and changes to a woman's body chemistry after having a baby and suggests solutions to rev up your sex life post-baby.
+Dr. Drew discusses several common relationship problems that can negatively affect a couple’s sex life, including infidelity, medical concerns, and poor behavior in the bedroom.
+He is joined by special guest Lisa Masterson, an obstetrician-gynecologist and author of How to Ruin Your Sex Life.

+Dr. Masterson explains the physical and hormonal changes that occur in a woman’s body after childbirth and offers suggestions for improving intimacy and revitalizing a couple’s sex life after having a baby.